 One of the common complaints was that the views, that Nats Park had when it was first built, of the US Capitol building and the Washington Monument were obstructed when the apartment and office buildings were erected.
 Maybe you turn the stadium and build it taller to give unobstructed views of the Frederick Douglass Memorial Bridge to the south and the US Capitol to the north.

-One of the features of PNC Park in Pittsburgh is the clear views of the Roberto Clemente Bridge that you can see from behind home plate at Pirates’ games.
+One of the features of PNC Park in Pittsburgh is the clear views of the Roberto Clemente Bridge that you can see from at Pirates’ games.
 The Frederick Douglass Memorial Bridge in DC might be a better looking structure.
 Start early enough, and work on a world-class design.
 The next iteration of Nationals Park, if done right, could take the team into the next century.
 This is for future generations, but something that maybe some of us will still be around to enjoy in 15-years.